John-Bernardo-Laboratory/Simple-Vehicle-Counting-Using-OpenCV/README.md

 # Simple Vehicle Counting Using OpenCV

 ## Overview
 This application performs vehicle counting using OpenCV, a popular computer vision library.
 It detects and tracks vehicles moving in a video, distinguishing between vehicles moving up and down.
-The application also saves images of detected vehicles.

 ## Installation Steps